jo-pol/MAE-gf/Milanese:-Lotus.md

 ### Lotus notation
 Lotus H,V,X means: the number of Horizontal rows, the number of Verticals and the number of rows in between.
 See the picture at the top of this article.

-### Lotus scheme
+### Lotus building
 The general Lotus scheme looks like the scheme in the picture.
 Of course, other scheme's are possible.
 There are lots of them in the gallery.
+Building bigger lotus is similair to the building of bigger fish, as illustrated on the _Fish_ page.

 ![lotus generator][lotus_gen]